sdegutis/immaculatalibrary.com/site/data/snippets/2021-11-29-how-easy-and-common-it-is-to-seriously-offend-god-when-speaking-of-the-faults-of-others.md

 ---
 published: true
+title: >-
-title: How easy and common it is to seriously offend God when speaking of the faults of others
+  How easy and common it is to seriously offend God when speaking of the faults of others
 archiveSlug: sinnersguide00luis
 archivePage: '376'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 245
 ---

 > Section II.